Iron deficiency can result in anemia. It is an issue for millions of people worldwide.

 What are the symptoms of iron anemia?

-A fair-skinned person may look obviously pale as hemoglobin give the pinkish appearance of the skin.
+A fair-skinned person may look obviously pale as hemoglobin gives the pinkish appearance of the skin.
 The smaller the cells, the more pale one will look.
 These individuals will also be lacking enough oxygen from the lungs to muscles which cut down their energy level.

 The lower inner eyelid may appear very pale instead of pink with blood flow if anemia is present.
 Cold hands and feet as well as brittle hair, and breaking or ridged fingernails.